mngogo/jackbarham.com/README.md

 ### Setup
 To get the exact same functionality you need to install [Advance Custom Fields](https://www.advancedcustomfields.com) plugin with premium add-ons: [Options Page](), [Repeater Field]() and [Flexible Content]().
 Then import `jackbarham-schema.sql` to your MySQL with a prefix of `wxp_`

-1. Download, install and setup WordPress
+1. [Download](https://wordpress.org/latest.zip), install and setup WordPress
 2. Install [Advance Custom Fields Pro](https://www.advancedcustomfields.com) plugin
-3. Download or clone this theme into the theme directory (don't change the folder name)
+3. [Download](https://github.com/jackbarham/jackbarham.com/archive/master.zip) or clone this theme into the theme directory (don't change the folder name)
 4. Set table prefix to `wxp_` in `config.php`
 5. Import `sql/jackbarham-schema.sql` into your MySQL database

 The theme should be ready to use without any build process.

 ### Build
+- From the WordPress directory in terminal `cd wp-content/themes/jackbarham/src`
+- Install node packages `npm install`
-- To compile `.scss` in terminal `cd src` run `npm install` then `gulp` or `gulp watch`.
+- Compile SASS to CSS `gulp` or `gulp watch`.
 - To minify run `gulp --production`.
 - This theme doesn't use any Javascript, yet.
 - Further buold docs are available on the [Elixir website](https://laravel.com/docs/master/elixir).

+### Note
+The font used is [FF Meta Serif Pro](https://typekit.com/fonts/ff-meta-serif-web-pro) and requires and Adobe Typekit subscription.
+I've haven't created a fallback option so you're likely to see Times New Roman until you set your font preference.